Published: August 17, 2005

 What is a bank?

-Banks are for-profit companies - they make money by charging fees and lending money.
-There are different kinds of banks, including national banks, state-chartered banks, savings and loan associations and savings banks.
+There are different kinds of banks, including national banks, state-chartered banks, savings and loan associations, and savings banks.
+Banks are for-profit companies.
+Like other financial institutions that offer personal banking products and services to the public, banks make money by making loans and charging certain fees.
 When a bank lends money, it charges interest to the borrower at a higher interest rate than it pays on deposits.
 When a bank provides services, such as checking and savings accounts, it charges fees.
-The bank has to earn enough to pay its expenses, such as salaries, equipment and rent, as well as satisfy its stockholders.
+The bank has to earn enough to pay its expenses, such as salaries, equipment and rent, and also satisfy its stockholders.

 Is my money safe in a bank?